Lorentzian metric spaces and GH-convergence: the unbounded case: Introduction

 A distinct approach was taken by Sormani and collaborators on the basis of Sormani and Vega's \cite{sormani16} null distance, see for instance later contributions with Sakovich \cite{sakovich22} including the recent work \cite{sakovich24} on definite distances on spaces of Lorentzian spacetimes, including their new timed-Hausdorff distance.

 This null distance is well-suited to express convergence in cosmological spacetimes, a perspective expanded by Allen and Burtscher \cite{allen19,allen23} (see also \cite{burtscher22} for causality-related results).
 The idea was taken up by other groups, see e.g.\ the work by Kunzinger and Steinbauer \cite{kunzinger22}.
-Ultimately, these approaches require a time function to build a metric and from there, they tipically employ ideas from the classical positive signature version of Gromov–Hausdorff convergence.
+Ultimately, these approaches require a time function to build a metric and from there, they typically employ ideas from the classical positive signature version of Gromov-Hausdorff convergence.

-Coming to our previous work \cite{minguzzi22}, a notion of \emph{bounded} Lorentzian metric space was there introduced and some properties of this class of objects were studied.
-The main virtue of the approach in \cite{minguzzi22} is that in it, similarly to the ordinary metric space theory, the only structure introduced is a two-point function $d$ satisfying certain conditions.
-This definition allowed for a natural generalization of Gromov-Hausdorff convergence to the Lorentzian case.
+Returning to our previous paper \cite{minguzzi22}, the notion of bounded Lorentzian metric spaces allowed for a natural generalization of Gromov-Hausdorff convergence to the Lorentzian case.
 The treatment was still limited to spaces with bounded timelike diameter, the general case being left for subsequent research.\footnote{For this introduction purposes, the reader can think of the bounded Lorentzian metric spaces as a form of compact Lorentzian metric spaces though they are more general than that.}

 The goal of the present paper is to remove this restriction, while preserving the minimalism of the approach as much as possible.
 As we shall see, we shall also clarify the physical meaning of some of the assumptions introduced previously.
 In metric geometry the theory of unbounded metric spaces builds upon that of compact metric spaces.
-Similarly here, the theory for unbounded Lorentzian metric spaces makes use of compactness assumptions that will ultimately be understood as the well know condition of global hyperbolicity.
+Similarly here, the theory for unbounded Lorentzian metric spaces makes use of compactness assumptions that will ultimately be understood as the well-known condition of global hyperbolicity.

 In our previous work we emphasized that our spaces were meant to describe rough globally hyperbolic bounded spaces.
 Having removed the boundedness condition it is not entirely surprising, but still reassuring, that what we get are rough globally hyperbolic spaces.
 What is non-trivial, and even remarkable, is the fact that, up to some differences at the chronological boundary (introduced mostly for compatibility with the bounded case), our new unbounded spaces are essentially characterized by three desirable properties roughly identified as follows: the reverse triangle inequality, the precompactness of chronological diamonds (and continuity of $d$), and a distinction property.
 Still, the so determined family of spaces is sufficiently large to comprise within it causets and smooth globally hyperbolic spacetimes.